magento/magento2-functional-testing-framework/docs/commands/mftf.md

 **Note**:

 The upgrade scripts are meant to be used for Test Modules under source code control.
-However, if you have old version of test modules under `vendor`, those test modules will get upgraded.
+If you have old versions of test modules under vendor, those test modules will get upgraded

 #### Usage